opentok/opentok-node/DEVELOPING.md

 In order to create a release, the following should be completed in order.

 1. Ensure all the tests are passing (`grunt`) and that there is enough test coverage.
-1. Make sure you are on the `master` branch of the repository, with all changes merged/commited already.
+1. Make sure you are on the `dev` branch of the repository, with all changes merged/commited already.
 1. Update the version number anywhere it appears in the source code and documentation.
 See [Versioning](#versioning) for information about selecting an appropriate version number.
 Files to